The History of Ralph Bunche High School

 King George County is an area that has a history rich with events and situations which have played an integral part in the growth of the United States dating from colonial times, through the civil war era, up through and including the civil rights movement and continuing through today.

 King George County along with Gloucester and Surry Counties were the first areas where suits were filed by Negroes to get school facilities equal to those of whites.
 These were test cases in which the demands of the students were directed by the NAACP.
-This was the beginning of a fight that would eventually spread over the South.
+This was the beginning of legal action that would eventually spread over the South.
 NAACP attorneys thought Virginia, the “Upper South”, was the best place to get started.
 The entire South was watching to see what would happen.
 The suit also caught the attention of many Northerners.

 The King George students were represented by Attorney Martin A. Martin of Richmond who was assisted by Attorney Spotswood W. Robinson, III of the Richmond based law firm of Hill, Martin and Robinson.
 Oliver W. Hill, another member of the law firm, was an associate and classmate of Thurgood Marshall who later became the first Black United States Supreme Court Justice.
 This close association adds to the historical value of Ralph Bunche High School.
 Attorney Martin filed a suit in the District Court of the United States for the Eastern District of Virginia on behalf the following plaintiffs: James M. Beverly; Matthew L. Bumbry; Irene Dunlop; Melvin & Eva Maiden; Eunice Parker; Addie Scranage; George A. Smith; Henry Smith and Rev. L.B.
 Smith.
 The defendants named in the case were: R.E.
 Owens, School Board of King George County-Chair and members, A.W.
 Walker; W. Dandridge and T. Benton Gayle, Division Superintendent.
 The suit became known as “Civil Action 631”.
 Many inequalities were noted in that suit.